Get

 What is Brain Freeze?

-Brain freeze is the common term for a brief headache caused by breathing in, eating, or drinking something very cold.
-The scientific term for brain freeze is sphenopalatine ganglion neuralgia.
+Brain freeze is the common term for a brief discomfort and headache caused by eating or drinking something very cold.
+The scientific term for brain freeze is sphenopalatine ganglion neuralgia or cold neuralgia.1

-When cold material strikes your mouth or throat, the blood vessels expand rapidly to warm up.
+When cold material strikes your mouth or throat and the palate, the blood vessels first constrict and then expand rapidly to maintain your body temperature.
 This sudden expansion is thought to trigger the pain response we know as brain freeze.

 Since cats and humans share similar brain anatomy, it makes sense that they would experience similar responses to eating cold things.
 Because of this, we can reasonably conclude that cats probably experience brain freeze.
 Again, there’s no way to officially confirm this because a cat can’t tell you they got a headache from licking your ice cream cone.